Pope Valley, California

-Pope Valley is an unincorporated community located in the small valley of the same name in the Vaca Mountains and northern Napa County, California.
+Pope Valley is an unincorporated community located in the small valley of the same name in the Vaca Mountains and northern Napa County, California, United States.

 It is east of Calistoga, north of Angwin, and borders Lake Berryessa, the second largest man-made lake in California.
 The zip code for Pope Valley is 94567, and the area code 707.

 History

 Pope Valley is the home of Aetna Springs Resort, a Registered Historic Place.
 Pope Valley was named after William (Julian) Pope who was granted property in Rancho Locoallomi in 1841 by acting Governor Manuel Jimeno.

 Academy Award winning screenwriter and Hollywood film industry pioneer Frances Marion grew up in Pope Valley and used it at the setting for her 1935 book Valley People.

 In the summer of 1978, the pre-credits skydiving sequence of Moonraker was filmed above Pope Valley.

 On the afternoon of July 1, 2014, a large wildfire started in the Butts Canyon area and eventually burned 4300 acres.

 In August 2020, parts of Pope Valley was evacuated due to the Hennessey Fire, which resulted in the burning of over 315,000 acre in five counties, including in Pope Valley.